unlovedme/DahuaEventhHandler/docs/design.md

  - `Default`: which just print the event in JSON format
  - `Flock`: which send notification to Flock channel based on information from config
- - `Hipchat`: which send notification
+ - `Hipchat`: which send notification to Hipchat room based on information from config
+ - `Mattermost`: which send notification to Mattermost channe